marygooneratne/cellsociety-team16/doc/DESIGN_PLAN.md

 * currentNeighbors: an ArrayList<Cell> updated with every grid step to make it easier to identify the rule to apply to the cell
 * row: this integer identifies this Cell’s row in the CellGrid
 * column: this integer identifies this Cell’s row in the CellGrid
-* CellView: the visual representation object of the cell
+* Visualization.Cell: the visual representation object of the cell

 ####Classes:
 * updateState(): This method changes the cell’s currentState to its next state.
 This method is called upon after all cell’s nextStates have been identified.
 This method changes the visual representation of the cell